Skip to main content

 This issue often arises from common mistakes in planning, such as not following the Americans with Disabilities Act (ADA) guidelines, which dictate that at least 2% of total parking spaces must be accessible.
 Unfortunately, many developers overlook this, resulting in potential fines that can reach thousands of dollars.
 Additionally, accessible parking spots can be an investment; they improve the overall user experience, attracting a broader customer base.
 For example, research shows that businesses that offer well-designed accessible parking see a 20% increase in customer satisfaction.

 To effectively prioritise accessibility in parking design, start by assessing your current layout against ADA standards.
 Collaborate with a qualified architect or urban planner familiar with local regulations.
 Implement a step-by-step approach: first, designate the right number of accessible spots, then ensure their proximity to entrances, and lastly, consider adding features like clear signage and well-maintained pathways.
-For more insights on official parking rules and best practices, Parkopedia provides a wealth of global data.
+For more insights on organizations need prioritize accessibility and best practices, Parkopedia provides a wealth of global data.

 Accessible parking spaces for vehicles with disability signs